ivirshup/anndata-paper/paper.md

 # Summary

-anndata is a Python package for handling annotated data matrices in memory and on disk.
-It is positioned between pandas and xarray by providing structure that organizes data matrix annotations. anndata offers a broad range of computationally efficient features including, among others, sparse data support, lazy operations, and a PyTorch interface.
+anndata is a Python package for handling annotated data matrices in memory and on disk, positioned between pandas and xarray. anndata offers a broad range of computationally efficient features including, among others, sparse data support, lazy operations, and a PyTorch interface.